DDigimon/DDigimon.github.io/_pages/about.md

 ---
 Hello!
 I'm Xinnan Dai, a second-year PhD student at Michigan State University, under the guidance of Prof. [Jiliang Tang](https://cse.msu.edu/~tangjili/index.html).
 Before that, I obtained bachelor's and master's degrees at Southwest University of Science and Technology and ShanghaiTech University, respectively.
 I was also a research intern at Microsoft Research Asia, mentored by [Caihua Shan](https://www.microsoft.com/en-us/research/people/caihuashan/) and [Dongsheng Li](https://www.microsoft.com/en-us/research/people/dongsli/).

-My research interests include LLMs and graph reasoning, graph neural networks and AI for Science (specifically single-cell analysis).
+My research interests include **LLMs and graph reasoning**, graph neural networks and AI for Science (specifically single-cell analysis).

 contact: daixinna[at]msu[dot]edu

 News
 ======

+[Jul.
+2025] Our paper [From Sequence to Structure: Uncovering Substructure Reasoning in Transformers](https://arxiv.org/abs/2507.10435) is online.

+[Jun.
+2025] Our paper [PhysUniBench: An Undergraduate-Level Physics Reasoning Benchmark for Multimodal Models](https://arxiv.org/pdf/2506.17667) is online.

+[May.
+2025] Our paper [Guided Structural Inference: Leveraging Priors with Soft Gating Mechanisms](https://openreview.net/forum?id=g6XtPA0DQp) got accepted by ICML 2025.

 [Feb.
 2025] Our paper [Exploring Graph Tasks with Pure LLMs: A Comprehensive Benchmark and Investigation](https://arxiv.org/abs/2502.18771) is online.